-The International Council of Systems Engineers (INCOSE) maintains in its Systems Engineering Book of Knowledge (SEBoK) that: "A digital twin is a related yet distinct concept to digital engineering.
+The International Council of Systems Engineers maintains in its Systems Engineering Book of Knowledge that: "A digital twin is a related yet distinct concept to digital engineering.
 The digital twin is a high-fidelity model of the system which can be used to emulate the actual system."
+[67].

-The evolving US DoD Digital Engineering Strategy initiative, first formulated in 2018, defines a digital twin as an integrated multiphysics, multiscale, probabilistic simulation of an as-built system, enabled by a Digital Thread, that uses the best available models, sensor information, and input data to mirror and predict activities/performance over the life of its corresponding physical twin.
+The US Department of Defense's evolving Digital Engineering Strategy initiative, first formulated in 2018, defines a digital twin as an integrated multiphysics, multiscale, probabilistic simulation of an as-built system, enabled by a Digital Thread, that uses the best available models, sensor information, and input data to mirror and predict activities/performance over the life of its corresponding physical twin [68].